datoszs/czech-lawyers/README.md

 You can use either full standalone server such as Apache and configure VirtualHost properly, or you can use PHP built-in webserver for which just run `php -S localhost:8000 -t www` in the root of the project.
 Then the website is available at `http://localhost:8000`.

+You can start front-end application in development mode by runnning `npm start` in the project root.
+Web application is then available at `http://localhost:8080`.

 When having installation done, these steps needs to be performed to get up-to-date version:

 1. Run `git pull` of proper branch (`master`, `develop`...)
 2. Install PHP dependencies: `composer install`
-3. Install building asset dependencies: `npm update`
+3. Install building asset dependencies: `npm install`
 4. Migrate database: `php index.php migrate-database`
 5. Rebuild assets using `gulp development`